Know Your Rights Following A Slip-And-Fall Accident

 Prompt Action Is Important

-At Klein & Carney Co., L.P.A., we provide comprehensive and personalized service to every client, from the initial filing of a claim through its resolution.
+At Klein & Carney Co., LLC, we provide comprehensive and personalized service to every client, from the initial filing of a claim through its resolution.
 Immediate action is key since we may want to photograph evidence of the dangerous conditions and/or speak with witnesses.